SuzyLockwood/react-counters/README.md

 # React Counters

-Simple React counters application that executes many React basics such as lifting state up, passing data via pros, handling events, using a stateless component, and more.
+Simple React counters application that executes many React basics such as lifting state up, passing data via props, handling events, using a stateless component, and more.

 ## Features